julianvb03/TET-Proyect3-BigData/README.md

 2. Upload `country_data.csv` into the DB.

 ### Lambda Ingestion
-Set up a Lambda function with the code in `scripts/data_insertion.py`, update environment variables, attach the layer (`ingestion_layer.zip`) and set a CloudWatch trigger.
+Set up a Lambda function with the code in `scripts/data_insertion.py`, attach the layer (`ingestion_layer.zip`) and set a CloudWatch trigger.

 ### EMR Lambda Setup
 Configure a Lambda using `scripts/emr_creation.py`, adjust IAM roles and bucket names.